Angle/PheanstalkBundle/src/Resources/doc/3-cli.md

 **Note:**

 ```
-You must have correctly installed and configured the LeezyPheanstalkBundle before using
+You must have correctly installed and configured the PheanstalkBundle before using
 these commands.
 ```